tslocke/hobocookbook/manual/viewhints.markdown

 - field_name
 - field_names

-When called they raise an error, explaining the reason.
+When called they raise an error with an explanation.